-- (1) Candidates who do not comply with the academic requirements stipulated in item 13 may are not eligible for election to the Student Representative Council. - (2) The Election Convenor(s) must obtain the academic record of the candidates from the Registrar's office, and submit any cases where the candidate does not appear to comply with the provisions of item 13 to the committee contemplated in subitem (3). - (3) The decision to reject the candidature of a candidate on academic grounds must be taken by a committee consisting of: - (a) the Dean of Students; - (b) the Chair of the Student Representative Council; - (c) (one [1] of) the Election Convenor(s); - (d) the Dean of the candidate's faculty; and - (e) one (1) additional member of the Election Committee, as delegated by the Election Committee. - (4) The committee contemplated in subitem (3) must make its decision based on the criteria in item 13, but can also take the following factors into account in making its decision: - (a) the existence of special reasons, such as illness, injury, disability, et cetera, for the candidate's poor academic performance; - (b) whether the candidate changed to a different programme and performed well in the new programme;

-- (c) whether the candidate's results over the past three (3) years indicate a rising trend.
-(In other words, whether the candidate performed better and failed fewer modules, or did not fail any module in the past three (3) semesters.); and - (d) whether the candidate followed a programme (for example BEng) in which failing a module meant that various other modules could not be followed or where failing a module necessitated that the year of study be repeated (for example MB,ChB).
+- (1) Candidates who do not comply with the academic requirements stipulated in item 13 may are not eligible for election to the Student Representative Council. - (2) The Election Convenor(s) must obtain the academic record of the candidates from the Registrar's office, and submit any cases where the candidate does not appear to comply with the provisions of item 13 to the committee contemplated in sub item (3). - (3) The decision to reject the candidature of a candidate on academic grounds must be taken by a committee consisting of: - (a) the Director of the Centre of Student Structures and Communities or his or her nominated alternate - (b) the Chair of the Student Representative Council; - (c) (one [1] of) the Election Convenor(s); - (d) the Dean of the candidate's faculty; and - (e) one (1) additional member of the Election Committee, as delegated by the Election Committee. - (4) The committee contemplated in sub item (3) must make its decision based on the criteria in item 13, but can also take the following factors into account in making its decision: - (a) the existence of special reasons, such as illness, injury, disability, et cetera, for the candidate's poor academic performance; - (b) whether the candidate changed to a different programme and performed well in the new programme; - (c) whether the candidate's results over the past three (3) years indicate a rising trend.
+(In other words, whether the candidate performed better and failed fewer modules, or did not fail any module in the past three (3) semesters.); and - (d) whether the candidate followed a programme (for example BEng) in which failing a module meant that various other modules could not be followed or where failing a module necessitated that the year of study be repeated (for example MB, ChB).